Whether you want to make a quick meal or an entire one with several courses, you should have the right cookware pieces.

 Now you know the differences between the saucepan and a skillet.
 You are also aware when and how to use each of them in your kitchen.

-Shop for one that you need most or buy both because they can hardly replace each other.
+Shop for one that you need most or buy both because they are both indispensable for cooking.